The Irish loophole behind Apple's low tax bill

-A U.S. Senate investigation has revealed that Apple, maker of iPhones, iPads and Mac computers, had channelled profits into Irish-incorporated subsidiaries that had "no declared tax residency anywhere in the world".
+A U.S. Senate investigation revealed on Monday that Apple, maker of iPhones, iPads and Mac computers, had channelled profits into Irish-incorporated subsidiaries that had "no declared tax residency anywhere in the world".

-Apple tax head Phillip Bullock told the Senate Permanent Subcommittee on Investigations on Tuesday that one of those companies, Apple Operations International (AOI), though it was functionally managed in the United States, had not submitted a tax return anywhere for five years.

-It is not clear if the tax status of AOI was part of the negotiations with the Irish government through which Bullock told the committee that, "under the agreement we have with Ireland", Apple paid a maximum tax rate of 2 percent or less.

-Apple's annual reports show that over the past three years, Apple paid taxes worth 2 percent of its $74 billion in overseas income.
+Over the past three years, the American company paid a tax rate of 2 percent on $74 billion in overseas income, its annual reports show.

-Apple designated the entities as unlimited companies, which means under Irish law that it does not have to publish annual accounts, so the subcommittee report was the first time the structure had been publicly revealed.
+Apple designated the entities as unlimited companies, which means it does not have to publish annual accounts, so the subcommittee report was the first time the structure has been publicly revealed.

-Peter Vale, tax partner at accountants Grant Thornton in Dublin, said it was unusual for companies incorporated in Ireland not to be tax resident there - but it is legal.
+Peter Vale, tax partner at accountants Grant Thornton in Dublin, said it was unusual for companies incorporated in Ireland not to be tax resident there, but legal.

 Vale said that if a group has at least one trading Irish subsidiary - as Apple does, in the form of units that employ 4,000 staff - it can establish a corporation that will not be deemed tax resident providing this unit's "central management control" is outside the country.